simongonzalezdc/kyanite.sh/cmd/focus-mcp/README.md

-# MCP Server Configuration for CRUSH CLI
+# MCP Server Configuration for KYANITE Suite

 This directory contains the MCP (Model Context Protocol) server implementation for integrating golangci-lint with AI assistants.